top of page

 Skinfold Calipers & Bioimpedance (InBody)

-These methods are useful for trends, but not precision.
+They are useful for approximate tracking but not for precision diagnostics.

 BodPod & Hydrostatic Weighing